Suspect Nabbed In Slaying Of Mafia Boss Frank Cali, But Motive Appears To Be Totally Unexpected, Reports Say

 Cali, “had told the suspect to stay away from his niece, who was inside the mob boss’ home at the time of the killing,” according to what one source told The Daily Beast.

 Gene Gotti came under suspicion because he had been released from prison after 29 years just six months ago, and had reportedly vowed to reclaim control of the Gambino family once he was freed, according to a New York Times report.
-Cali, who was raised in Brooklyn, New York, but born in Sicily, was part of a Sicilian faction of the Gambino organization that rose to power sometime around 2011.
-Gotti, on the other hand, represented the “old guard” of the Mafia family, once commanded by John Gotti.
+Cali, who was raised in Brooklyn, New York, but was born in Sicily, was part of a Sicilian faction of the Gambino organization that rose to power sometime around 2011.
+Gotti, on the other hand, represented the “old guard” of the mafia family, once commanded by John Gotti.

 Comello was described by law enforcement officials as “a complete nut,” The Daily Beast reported.

-John Gotti Jr., the 55-year-old son of John Gotti and nephew of Gene Gotti, demanded an apology from police on behalf of his uncle, after the arrest of Comello and reports that the Cali killing may have been unrelated to mob activity, according to The New York Post/a>.
+John Gotti Jr., the 55-year-old son of John Gotti and nephew of Gene Gotti, demanded an apology from police on behalf of his uncle, after the arrest of Comello and reports that the Cali killing may have been unrelated to mob activity, according to The New York Post.

-One law enforcement official told The Post that police would apologize to Gotti only after the Gottis themselves apologize to “all the families whose relatives they killed and got away with.”
+One law enforcement official told The New York Post that police would apologize to Gotti only after the Gottis themselves apologize to “all the families whose relatives they killed and got away with.”